Updated on 2025-12-22 GMT+08:00

 Example 3: duplicated deployment + automatic DaemonSet expansion

 Scenario: Deploy DaemonSet in all clusters.
 When a cluster is added, the DaemonSet is automatically deployed.
-You do not need to manually modify the propagation policy.
+You do not need to modify the propagation policy.

 # PropagationPolicy: Select the duplication mode of all clusters.